dorisoks/insight_h1b_statistics/README.md

 The methodology to find out Top 10 states and occupations which have the most certified H1B application can be summarized as below:

 1. Create default dictionary to keep tracking accumulated count of desired fields for certified application
+2. While reading input CSV file, with ';' as delimiter: Time complexity O(N)
-2. Locate index of correspoding fields name in header line
+   1. Locate the index of correspoding fields name in header line
-3. After reading input CSV file, separate each row by ';' with data validation
-4. Locating index of corresponding fields
+   2. Validate data in target column of each row
-5. For 'certified' case, update the count for correpsonding state and occupation
+   3. For 'certified' case, update the count for correpsonding state and occupation
-6. Using `heap` to get top 10 states and occupations with most certified cases from updated dictionaies
+3. Using `heap` to get top 10 states and occupations from updated dictionaies:
+   1. Convert dictionary into heap: Time complexity O(M)
+   2. Then heappop 10 times to output file: Time complexity O(10 * logM)
-   1. Python internal method `sorted()` is tested and compared to `heap` (see [Discussion](README.md#Discussion) for details)
+   3. Python internal method `sorted()` is also tested and compared to `heap` (see [Discussion](README.md#Discussion) for details)

-So in this solution, I will use the method of dict and heap: create two dictionaries: for occupation and for state; read csv file row by row with data cleaning: for each fow, update the count for both dictionaries; after reading all input, find the top 10 counts in dictionaries: save dictionary into heap, then pop 10 times; Time O(N + klogN)

-Raw data could be found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm) under the __Disclosure Data__ tab (i.e., files listed in the __Disclosure File__ column with ".xlsx" extension).
-For your convenience we converted the Excel files into a semicolon separated (";") format and placed them into this Google drive [folder](https://drive.google.com/drive/folders/1Nti6ClUfibsXSQw5PUIWfVGSIrpuwyxf?usp=sharing).
-However, do not feel limited to test your code on only the files we've provided on the Google drive

-**Note:** Each year of data can have different columns.
-Check **File Structure** docs before development.
+The theoretical time complexity should be O(N + M + 10 * logM), where N is number of row in input file and M is size of dictionary.

 # Discussion

+1. Two candidate methods to find top K elements:`Sorted()` vs. `Heap`

+   1. Time complexity difference:

+      1. Normal sort algorithm (quick sort, merge sort...): O(NlogN + K) time complexity O(NlogN) for sorting, and O(k) for selecting first K elements;
+      2. Heap: O(N + KlogN) time complexity O(N) for heapify N size heap, and O(klogN) for pop first K elements;

+   2. Comparing sort and heap:

+      ​	sort has time complexity of O(NlogN + K)

+      ​	heap has time complexity of O(KlogN + N).

+      ​	So when K ~= N, they have similar time complexity;

+      ​	But when K << N, heap will have advanced benefit over sort.

+      in this case, for request of top 10 state and occupation, the total number of unique SOC_NAME are ~1000 in 2016.
+So ratio K/N ~= 0.01, which is not large enough to show the benefit of heap obviously.

-1. dictionary vs. default dictionary
+      The average run time of 10 loops of sort and heap are: sort: 3.98s heap: 3.95s dictionary vs. default dictionary

+   3. `bucket sort` :

+      As we known, `bucket sort` can also be used to find top K elements.
+However, in this case, it is not recommended to use it because the size of bucket list has to be N (number of row in input file), not M (size of dictionary).
+The dictionary pair will be only saved into bucket list sparsely and a lot of space are wasted.

 2. Input data validation: